 One can be somewhat sympathetic with this view, particularly when looking at pure THC extracts, which it could be argued are used almost purely for their psychoactive effects.
 Those who neglect all the other cannabinoids and chase the THC could indeed be using marijuana for recreation.

 However, this view has its problems as well.
 Splitting up medical and recreational users is a little arbitrary, and many of those who use marijuana “recreationally” may well be medicating an undiagnosed health problem.
-Those who use marijuana to destress and get rid of anxiety could also be using marijuana “medically”, especially if they’re using it to replace alcohol, antidepressants and stimulants.
-Should marijuana be used as a “crutch”, perhaps it is a better, less addictive and less harmful crutch than many legal substances – so what if it’s being used as a crutch?
+Those who use marijuana to destress and get rid of anxiety could also be using marijuana “medically”, especially if they’re using it to replace alcohol or powerful prescription medications.
+Should marijuana be used as a “crutch”, perhaps it is a better, less addictive and less harmful crutch than many legal substances.
+A person may reasonably as, “So what if it’s being used as a crutch, when there are many far more harmful things being used as a crutch?”
+Remember: at some points in life, people need crutches.
+If we can provide safer, better crutches, we shouldn’t dismiss them out-of-hand based on outdated modes of thinking.

 Also, even if a user is consuming marijuana for the THC and the “high”, they are still consuming other cannabinoids and terpenes doing great things for their health.
 CBD, CBN, CBG, myrcene, linalool … The list of medically beneficial cannabinoids and terpenes found in cannabis are all helping the user, even if they don’t realise it.
 Even pure THC has medical properties, if the user is staving away withdrawal symptoms from alcohol, barbiturate or opiate dependency, or if they’re in extreme physical pain and need immediate relief.